Evacuation Chair Training | Operator & Assistant Course

 ⭐⭐⭐⭐⭐ – “Excellent course”

-Nikki Tregay –
+Nikki Tregay (verified owner) –

 Staff were really impressed with the training and the additional advice that was provided.
 They training and service we received was above and beyond what we expected.